KaTeX/KaTeX/contrib/copy-tex/README.md

-This extension modifies the copy/paste behavior in any browser supporting the [Clipboard API](https://developer.mozilla.org/en-US/docs/Web/API/ClipboardEvent) so that, when selecting and copying whole KaTeX-rendered elements, the text content of the resulting clipboard renders KaTeX elements as their LaTeX source surrounded by specified delimiters.
+This extension modifies the copy/paste behavior in any browser supporting the [Clipboard API](https://developer.mozilla.org/en-US/docs/Web/API/ClipboardEvent) so that, when selecting and copying KaTeX-rendered elements, the text content of the resulting clipboard renders KaTeX elements as their LaTeX source surrounded by specified delimiters.
 (The HTML content of the resulting clipboard remains the selected HTML content, as it normally would.)